cosmos72/gomacro/doc/features-and-limitations.md

 * extracting methods from types and from instances.
   For example `time.Duration.String` returns a `func(time.Duration) string` and `time.Duration(1s).String` returns a `func() string`
-* if, for, for-range, break, continue, fallthrough, return (goto is not implemented)
+* if, for, for-range, break, continue, fallthrough, return (goto is only partially implemented)
 * select, switch, type switch, fallthrough
 * all builtins: append, cap, close, comples, defer, delete, imag, len, make, new, panic, print, println, real, recover
 * imports: Go standard packages "just work".
 Importing other packages requires either the "plugin" package